divishdayal/Coursera-crawler-incremental/README.md

 	    You can see an API link "https://www.coursera.org/api/openCourseMemberships.v1/?q=findByUser&userId=XXX", your userid is "XXX".

 <4> "filePath" is the path to save the data you crawled.
+Make a 'data' folder in the same directory and add the relative path to it here. eg. './data/'

         When you login, you will see "My Courses", including "Last Active" and "Inactive".